ElouanBethuel/SA2py/README.md

 ![image](.readme_images/aa_by_residus_article.png)

 In the article, the solid line corresponds to solvent accessible surface area per residue, and we can see that the results are similar to those of our program.
+For example, In both cases, we can see a important accessibility between residues 10 and 15 and a import decrease of the accessibility between residues 50 and 61.

 ---